kaustav202/News-Accumulator/README.md

  - View the contents of any specified article(Page Contents).
  - Customization options to extract relevant useful pieces of information from the site.

+### Technologies Used
+- **Requests** for handling web server communicatons and sending get requests
+- **Beautiful Soup** for parsing the html of the website and derive useful contents as a dom object
+- **xml.dom.minidom** to parse the xml string and store it in a structured way as dom object.

 ### Requirements
  [Requirement guidelines for this project](requirements.txt)